 UMRISSE IN DEN RISSEN / 2019-2020

 In Hohenlockstedt, a small community in Schleswig-Holstein, neighbours came together at the Arthur Boskamp Foundation in 2020 for a series of storytelling cafés.
 The central question was: How do we want to live together?
-The artist duo Polyphrenic Creatures accompanied these conversations for one year.
+In collaboration with Ulrike Bernard, as artist duo Polyphrenic Creatures, we accompanied these conversations for one year.
 Due to the Covid-19 pandemic, almost all events had to take place digitally.
 Due to these conditions, Polyphrenic Creatures began a letter mail correspondence with residents and activists from the region.
 The project, originally conceived as a performance, was reworked into two sound collages that outline a social space of human relations and interactions.
 The statements, moods, ideas from the conversations and correspondence are interwoven in multiple linguistic layers that dynamically unite the physical experience and collective exploration of local and alternative knowledge production.
 The sound collages do not serve to capture a result, but rather to offer the possibility of developing new perspectives, creating points of contact for being with each other and sensing impulses for participation and individual proactivity.

 More infos to the project Holo Miteinander ( a project for a solidarity community in Hohenlockstedt) can be found here.

 "All that you touch, you Change.
 All that you Change, changes you.
 The only lasting truth is Change."
 (Octavia E. Butler)